Get a sun-sational 50% discount with Crunch - deal expires soon!

 In these situations, companies may decide to prepare accounts under a different Financial Reporting Standard called FRS 102.
 This requires more detailed information to be published in the accounts, and the application of specific accounting principles that aren’t required under FRS 105.
-If you’re a Crunch client and you want to prepare your accounts under FRS 102, please contact your client manager.
-Our Small Business limited accounting package may meet your needs.
+If you’re a Crunch client and you want to prepare your accounts under FRS 102, please contact your client managers and we can arrange a referral to a Crunch trusted partner.

 As always, our guidance is just guidance and nothing beats getting expert individual advice.
 If you need help with FRS 105, you might benefit from a comprehensive accountancy service like ours.
 Get in touch today.